Families With Kids Guide to Orlando

-You can also hike or bike the West Orange Trail, a 21-mile paved path that starts in Winter Garden near Disney and runs north to Apopka.
+You can also hike or bike the West Orange Trail, a 21-mile paved path that starts in Winter Garden near Walt Disney World and runs north to Apopka.
 (Didn’t bring a bike?
 You can rent one from Winter Garden’s Bikes & Blades Co.)
 And in Lake Nona, about 20 minutes from Orlando International Airport, the whole family can play tennis together in a professional setting — and at no cost — at the United States Tennis Association National Campus’ Nemours Family Zone.
 (However, registration is required).

 Learn more: Orlando Sports & Recreation